JMMP-Group/MARINE_VAL/README.md

 Output from the processing scripts appears under the SLURM directory.

+### Plotting timeseries

+Edit `style.db` to define labels, colours and line styles for the integrations you want to plot (some examples provided).

 Build the plot for the Southern Ocean:
 ```
 ./run_plot_VALSO.bash [KEY] [FREQ] [RUNID list]